QUESTIONS AND ANSWERS

 Yes, you can.
 The initial consultation, harvest, and injection are all in Auckland.
-After your consult, you’ll be scheduled to have your fat sample taken in one of our many accredited operating theatres.
-Your sample will be securely sent to our Queenstown laboratory for culturing.
-When ready (6-8 weeks) we’ll contact you to schedule your injection appointment, in the same location as your first consult.
+After your consult, you’ll be scheduled to have your fat sample taken in our accredited operating theatre.
+We will contact you to schedule your injection appointment, in the same location as your first consult.

 Do you guarantee success?

 We only accept patients who show the best promise of a successful outcome.
 No therapy or intervention can guarantee 100% success.
-Our results across all PESC interarticular treatments show 70-90% reduction in pain, increased mobility and in some cases cartilage regeneration.
+Our results across all our treatments show 70-90% reduction in pain and increase modility.

 Do stem cells regrow cartilage in all patients?

-Our proprietary PESC therapy contains the highest dosage of MSCs in any therapy today.
+Our treatment contains the highest dosage of MSCs in any stem cell treatment available in NZ.

 We use the best injecting techniques under ultrasound guidance to ensure the cells are injected deep into the joints or affected area by our experienced doctor.
-The regrowth of cartilage takes some time and we recommend redoing scans at 6-12 months after therapy.
-PESC provide other results in addition to potential regrowth.
-Over 80% of patients report less stiffness, reduced pain and improved range of motion.
+The regrowth of cartilage takes some time with months 6-12 pivotal for this process.
+Expanded stem cell treatment provides other results in addition to potential regrowth.
+Over 80% of patients report less stiffness, reduced pain, better sleep and improved range of motion.

 Can stem cells be stored and how much does it cost?

-Yes, we can store the cells in cryopreservation for 1 year at no extra cost.
-In addition, we can keep them for up to 15 years in the lab at a cost of $300 billed annually.
-The upside is that these younger stem cells will be available if needed in the future.
+Yes.
+As part of your treatment package, we store your cells in cryopreservation for 1 year free of charge.
+We can keep them securely stored for up to 20 years at an annual cost of $350 incl GST billed annually.
+The upside is that the younger you have your original treatment, the younger your cells remain in cryostorage and these younger stem cells will be available if needed in the future.

 Can you repeat the process of injecting the same area or another area in the future and does it cost me anything?

-If the original cells have been stored with us, we can repeat the injection for up to 15 years.
-As the cells will need to be expanded into number big enough for regeneration, there will cost involved.
+If the original cells have been stored with us, we can repeat the injection for up to 20 years.
+As the cells will need to be expanded into a number big enough for regeneration, there will be a cost involved.